Preview treatment possibilities during consultation. Built for clinician-led aesthetic conversations.

 The 45° check: the dotted line through the nose tip should just touch the far cheek.
 Nose well inside the cheek line = turn too shallow.
 Nose past it = too far toward profile.

 The frontal gives the clearest result.
 The obliques add lower-face context.
-If in doubt, use frontal only - one great photo beats three mediocre ones.
+If in doubt, use frontal only - one great photo beats several mediocre ones.